electrumsv/electrumsv/docs/standalone/getting-started/creating-a-wallet.rst

 The next step is setting a password for your new wallet.
 We require a password and there is no way to opt out, but you can always enter something like “password” or “123456” if you wish.
-This is also required for hardware and watch-only wallets, where there is no key or seed word data to encrypt.
+For now this is also required for hardware and watch-only wallets, where there is no key or seed word data to encrypt.

 .. figure:: images/creating-a-wallet-03-add-password-dialog.png
    :alt: blah